 This month I’ll be sharing a ranked list of what I think are the twelve best sites that combine health information/literacy with English Language development.

 On this list, I’m only listing sites that would be easy for students to access on their own.
-For some excellent lesson plans and classroom teaching resources on health, you can go to my Teacher’s Page under Health Lessons.
-Of those, I particular like, and have used, Picture Stories For Adult ESL Health Literacy by Kate Singleton.
-(I’ve also added Staying Healthy: An English Learners Guide to Health Care and Healthy Living, an excellent health literacy curriculum from the Florida Literacy Coalition, to this list).
+For some excellent lesson plans and classroom teaching resources on health, you can go to Picture Stories For Adult ESL Health Literacy by Kate Singleton and Staying Healthy: An English Learners Guide to Health Care and Healthy Living, an excellent health literacy curriculum from the Florida Literacy Coalition, to this list).

 Here are The Best Health Sites For English Language Learners: